 pitted and thinly sliced

-Heat 1/4 cup of the olive oil to a small saucepan over medium heat.
+To Make The Split Peas: Heat 1/4 cup of the olive oil to a small saucepan over medium heat.
 Add the onion and garlic, stir to coat and cook until just soft.
 Add the split peas, stir to coat then add the broth, a pinch of each salt and pepper, the cumin and bring to a boil.
 Reduce heat to a simmer and cook the the split peas until they're very tender, about 30 to 40 minutes.
 Transfer the whole mixture to a food processor or blender and add 2 tablespoons of the lime juice, and additional salt and pepper, as desired.
 Pulse until the mixture comes together as a dip but it still retains some of its texture.
-You want a mixture that's about as thick as hummus—add more water as needed to make it thinner.
+(You want a mixture that's about as thick as hummus — add water as needed to make it thinner.)

 Split pea dip can be made up to 4 days ahead of time.
 Stir briefly (adding water as needed to make it spreadable) before using.

-For the chutney, combine the cilantro, mint, jalapeno, remaining lime juice, remaining 1/4 cup olive oil, and scallions in a food processor or blender and blend until smooth.
+To Make The Cilantro Mint Chutney: Combine the 2 cups cilantro leaves, 2 cups mint leaves, finely chopped jalapeno, emaining 1/4 cup lime juice, remaining 1/4 cup olive oil, and all the scallions in a food processor or blender and blend until smooth.
 Taste and add salt, as desired.

 Chutney can be made up to 3 days ahead of time.
 Stir briefly (adding water as needed to make it spreadable) before using.

-To assemble, lay the whole wheat lavash (you may want to cut it in half depending on how big the lavash is) out on a flat surface.
+To Assemble The Split Pea Wraps: Lay the whole wheat lavash (you may want to cut it in half depending on how big the lavash is) out on a flat surface.
 Spread the split pea dip in the middle of the wrap then top with a spoonful of yogurt.
 Layer the cucumber and carrots, avocado slices, sprouts, and cilantro chutney then wrap to close.
 Repeat to make one more wrap and serve.

-This story is sponsored by North American Pulses but all content, ideas, and words are my own.
+Sponsored Content: This story is brought to you by North American Pulses but all content, ideas, and words are our own.
 Thanks for supporting these posts, which allow us to keep Salt & Wind up and running.